Amber Heard Goes Braless In Figure-Hugging White Dress

 On Sunday, Amber Heard radiated confidence in a figure-hugging white dress, reported Hollywood Life.

-While heading out to dinner at Matsuhisa, a Japanese restaurant in Beverly Hills, the Aquaman actress opted to go braless, making her outfit even sexier.
-The ribbed dress left little to the imagination.
+While heading out to dinner at Matsuhisa, a Japanese restaurant in Beverly Hills, the Aquaman actress opted to go braless, making her outfit even sexier as the ribbed dress left little to the imagination.
 Amber’s incredible curves were on full display.

 The actress accessorized the sultry look with a pair of tan and black heels, numerous necklaces, gold bracelets, hoop earrings, and a YSL crossbody bag.